Find the perfect treat! Take quiz

 • 1 egg

-2. Mix Ingredients: In a large bowl, combine the mashed sweet potato, peanut butter, and egg.
-Stir until all the components are well blended.
+2. Mix the wet ingredients: In a large bowl, combine the mashed sweet potato, peanut butter, and egg until smooth.

-7. Cool: Allow the treats to cool completely on a rack before serving them to your dog or storing them in an airtight container.
+7. Cool completely on a rack before serving or storing in an airtight container.

 Leave a comment